russelsantos19/100-days-of-code/log.md

 **Thoughts**:  I learn something new and ANOTHER WAY to solve a problem, in #vuejs called lifecycle hooks.
 It's very useful.
 I used beforeMount to execute a function when page loads.

 **Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)

+### Day 43: August 06, 2020 Thursday

+**Today's Progress**:  I build the date dropdown that updates the day based on the month you selected.
+Ex: If you select feb, it had 28days.

+**Thoughts**:  I look on facebook date dropdown and I can input invalid date like Feb 31.
+Maybe they are using server side validation.

+**Link(s) to work**: [Veterinary Website](https://bitbucket.org/russelsantos/vets-vue/branch/dev)